Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_agents_relnotes.md

 * Discovery Agent cannot expose discovered APIs in multiple teams, so the organization structure on API Manager is lost in Amplify Central.
 As a result, the API provider must create the team in Amplify platform and share the API within the appropriate teams.
 * When an API is renamed in API Manager, Discovery Agent cannot recognize the API name change.
 This results in the API displaying in Amplify Central with dual entries of both the originally discovered name and the newly changed name.
-* When using the Gateway only capability without API Manager, Traceability Agent does not report the traffic.

 ### Amplify AWS Gateway agents